Remove Husk From Sweet Corn

 I didn’t believe it myself at first.
 I saw pictures online, read the instructions and thought yeah right, you can’t dehusk sweet corn like that and have it work.
 But there is a easy way, to remove the husk from sweet corn!

 Until I went and canned corn and had a ton of ears to dehusk.
 Then I was willing to give it a try.
-Two boxes of corn worth.
-18 jars pints of corn.
+Two boxes of sweet corn worth.
+That’s 18 jars pints of corn.
 Who has time to dehusk them one by one and hope the silk comes off.
 Not me.

-Place 2 ears of corn into the microwave at a time.
+- Place 2 ears of corn into the microwave at a time.

-Microwave for 6 minutes at 1200 power (adjust time if your microwave power is less. you may need to cook longer)
+- Microwave for 6 minutes at 1200 power (adjust time if your microwave power is less. you may need to cook longer)

-With an oven mitt, remove from the microwave and place on the cutting board.
+- With an oven mitt, remove from the microwave and place on the cutting board.

-With your chef knife (good heavy knife), cut off the end that connects to the corn stalk.
+- With your chef knife (good heavy knife), cut off the end that connects to the corn stalk.

-Take your mitt and place it on the tassel end and squeeze the cob out of the leaves.
+- Take your mitt and place it on the tassel end and squeeze the cob out of the leaves.
 Once you get a little bit out, you can take the knife and use it as a little leveraged as you push the corn out. (stab the corn and hold it down while pulling the corn stalk)

-The corn will come out and have little to no silk on it.
+- The corn will come out and have little to no silk on it.